 22. APPOINTED REPRESENTATIVE

-22.1 Phoenix Searches Ltd trading as Search Acumen is an Appointed Representative of both Dual Asset Underwriting Ltd (DAU) and CLS Risk Solutions Ltd (CLS).
-DAU and CLS are both authorised and regulated by the Financial Conduct Authority.
+22.1 Phoenix Searches Ltd trading as Search Acumen is an Introducer Appointed Representative of Dual Corporate Risks Ltd (DCR), and an Appointed Representative of CLS Property Insight Limited and First Title Insurance plc (First Title).
+DCR and CLS are authorised and regulated by the Financial Conduct Authority.
+First Title is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority under registration number 202103.